andrey-mokhov/graphql-php/docs/en/spiral/input-object-type.md

     <tr>
         <td valign="top"><code>getName</code></td>
         <td valign="top"><code>string</code></td>
-        <td valign="top">Should return the name of the incoming object type.</td>
+        <td valign="top">Should return the name of the InputObjectType.</td>
     </tr>
     <tr>
         <td valign="top"><code>getDescription</code></td>
         <td valign="top"><code>string | null</code></td>
         <td valign="top">
-            Should return a description of the incoming object type that is mapped to the GraphQL schema.
+            Should return a description of the InputObjectType that is mapped to the GraphQL schema.
             Should return <code>null</code> if no description is required.
         </td>
     </tr>